 The 7-pin stock Jolene cable has also gone through some significant changes compared to the Layla version we reviewed back in 2018.
 By all accounts, this new version is an upgrade both internally and externally.

 It is still a 48″ long cable with an option to go to 64″ for an additional $10 at the checkout.
-However, instead of a 4-wire OFC for the wire, this time we have high purity OFC 4N silver-plated Litz wire which should add a bit more clarity on the top-end compared to the original OFC only wire.
+However, instead of a 4-wire OFC for the wire, this time we have high-purity OFC 4N silver-plated Litz wire which should add a bit more clarity on the top-end compared to the original OFC-only wire.

-The cable is also a bit thicker with a proper braid instead of a twisted black jacket finish so I wonder if this is an 8-core as opposed to 4-core on the older stock wire.
+The cable is also a bit thicker with a proper braid instead of a twisted black jacket finish so I wonder if this is an 8-core as opposed to a 4-core on the older stock wire.
 The memory wire seems to be a similar length as the older cable but the materials are a bit softer or more malleable.

-Two other significant changes and do seem to be more about reducing weight and profile.
+Two other significant changes do seem to be more about reducing weight and profile.
 The first is the bass module which is about 30% smaller than the original version and the second is the jack barrel which has a much smaller curved profile.
 The strain relief and low level of microphonics are as excellent as ever on these cables.